Universiteit Leiden

 Some of the distinguishing features of Arts, Media and Society

-- Interactive teaching: You will gain knowledge about contemporary art, while you will also learn to make videos and podcasts, do practice-based research and design an (online) art exhibition.
-Also, you will engage in field trips and excursions.
+• Interactive teaching: You will gain knowledge about contemporary art, while in some courses you are also encouraged to use video or podcasts for your assignments, do practice-based research and design an (online) art exhibition.
+You will also engage in field trips and excursions.

-- International environment: you will meet students, researchers and lecturers from all over the world, which will reinforce your awareness about global issues and will prepare you for working in an international setting.
+• International environment: you will meet students, researchers and lecturers from all over the world, increasing your awareness about global issues preparing you for working in an international setting.

 Programme overview

-During the first semester of year one you will take several courses, including Visual Analysis of Modern and Contemporary Art, Imagining Media and World Art Studies, equipping you with a strong foundation in art history.
-During the second semester you will build on this foundation to develop basic academic skills such as researching, processing and critically assessing information, writing and oral presentation.
+During the first year, you will take several courses aimed at knowledge acquisition.
+These include Materials and Techniques in Art and Architecture, World Art Studies, Cultural Representation and Signifying Practices, and three courses offering a chronological overview of art, architecture and design in Europe and the US.
+Together these courses will equip you with a strong foundation in art history.
+In Visual Analysis, Academic Skills I and Academic Skills II, you will build on this foundation and develop academic skills such as researching, processing and critically assessing information, as well as writing and oral presentation.

-During year two you will further explore the impact that art and media have on society, while studying their many interactions.
-You will study, for instance, the increasingly important role that Instagram plays for museums when presenting their collection to a wider audience and how this medium can add new meaning to existing works of art.
-In the second year, you will have the option of exploring your own interests by choosing one of two specialised seminars.
-The course work will be complemented by field work on the theory and practice of arts, media and society.
-Our Curating the City course, for instance, includes an on-site assignment.
+In the second year, you will further explore the impact that art and media have on society, while studying their many interactions.
+You will study for instance, the increasingly important role that a digital platform such as Instagram plays an increasingly important role for museums when presenting their collection to a wider audience and how online media can give new meaning to existing artworks.
+You will also have the option of exploring your own interests by choosing two of four specialised seminars.
+Coursework is complemented by fieldwork on the theory and practice of art, media and society.
+For example, the course Curating the City includes an on-site assignment.

 In your third year you will be able to tailor the programme to your specific interests.
-For both semesters you will have 15 credit points worth of free space: you can either study at a university in the Netherlands or abroad, you can take a minor according to your interests or you can do an internship, gaining valuable work experience.
+For the first semester you will have 30 credit points worth of free space: you can either study at a university in the Netherlands or abroad, you can take a minor according to your interests or you can do an internship, gaining valuable work experience.
 You will also work on deepening your understanding of how art, media and society intersect and interact with one another.
 Your final thesis will give you the chance to demonstrate the knowledge and insights you acquired and to use your skills for critical analysis.

 Detailed programme